yeshancqcq/synthetic_svz/README.md

 12. Whether to plot real world data from SVZ and Cascades along with the generated data.

 Please install stringdist and ggplot2 before running it.

+Real world data are saved in the realData folder.
+If you want to use this function, you need to download data in this folder a d save them in a folder with the same name (realData) on your local machine.
+Then, in the line of setwd in the last block of the rmd file, change the directory to one level above this folder.